jesolem/PCV/README.md

 	python setup.py install

+Now you should be able to do

+	import PCV

+in your Python session or script.
+Try one of the sample code examples to check that the installation works.

 ### License

 All code in this project is provided as open source under the BSD license (2-clause "Simplified BSD License").
 See LICENSE.txt.